 How to Manage Competing Priorities: Take a risk-based approach.
 Start assessing risks early and iterate often to get to the truly important ones.
 Have regular contingency planning cycle milestones integrated into a project’s critical path plan to maximize the team’s focus throughout the lifecycle of the project.

-Similarly, lack of follow-up can manifest itself in actual mitigation plan training.
-Once a mitigation, or sometimes more aptly referred to as a “scramble plan”, is identified to handle a given failure point, everyone nods and goes about their day without preparing, training the extended teams, or even properly documenting what the execution of that scramble plan would mean for the folks on the ground.
-When the day comes to have to activate the scramble plan no one even is quite sure what to do.
+Similarly, lack of follow-up can manifest itself in actual lack of mitigation plan training.
+Once a mitigation, or sometimes more aptly referred to as a “scramble plan”, is identified to handle a given failure point, everyone nods and goes about their day without preparing, training the extended teams, or even properly documenting how the folks on the ground need to scramble.
+When the day comes to have to activate the contingency no one is even quite sure what to do.

-How to Mitigate: Clearly identify resources that will own any follow-ups involved in contingency planning, whether to close risks or prepare to use the contingency plans.
+How to Avoid Half Baked Plans: Clearly identify resources with accountability and responsibility who will own any follow-ups involved in contingency planning, whether to close risks or prepare to use the contingency plans.
 Here again, multiple iterations and relentless reassessments are instrumental to ensure plan accuracy and associated follow-up activities completeness.

 Challenge #3: Leadership Isn’t Fully on Board

-How to Mitigate: Clarifying where contingency planning fits in with the overall project plan will make leaders and stakeholders more amenable to the idea if they understand why it is required.
+How to Convince the Boss: Clarifying where contingency planning fits in with the overall project plan will make leaders and stakeholders more amenable to the idea if they understand why it is required.
 Be ready to answer “what’s in it for us” to prove the value of the plan.
-Last but not least, remember to continue educating the leaders that, beyond having a handy Plan B in the event things go wrong, the contingency planning exercise in itself helps the teams to consider what could go wrong so as to prevent it.
+Last but not least, remember to continue educating the leaders that, beyond having a handy Plan B in the event things go wrong, the contingency planning exercise itself helps the teams to consider what could go wrong so as to prevent it.
 As a last resort, just send them this article.

 Challenge #4: Team Members Aren’t Motivated

 With team members involved heavily in the day-to-day of getting the project to go-live, you may find it difficult to motivate them.
-They may not have the time or focus to come up with a plan B since they’re putting significant time into Plan A (go-live).
+They may not have the time or focus to come up with a Plan B since they’re putting significant time into all the Plan A activities.